 With almost a decade of experience as a professional cinematographer, working as both Director of Photography and Lighting Cameraperson, Laura has developed an extensive portfolio of work that includes features, shorts, documentaries, commercials and promos.
 She often works on long term projects, many shooting for more than a year, and regularly returns to work with people to whom she has previously proven herself.
 The films she’s worked on have been shown across the world and have won numerous awards.
 Specialising in stop-motion, she has worked on more than half the stop-motion features made in the UK.
 She is currently working as Lighting Camera on ‘Shaun the Sheep Movie: Farmageddon’, the latest feature from Aardman Animation.

 Laura recently completed a two and a half year shoot as Director of Photography on ‘Chuck Steel: Night of the Trampires’, a stop-motion action / horror feature film set in Los Angeles during the 80s.
 This project involved the coordination of multiple units, all shooting simultaneously, and all with multiple practical and post effects.
-Laura worked closely with the Director, Art Director and VFX Superviser to create a film that evoked the feel and the cinematography of an 80’s live-action film within a claymation world.
-Chuck steel is due to have its premiere at Annecy International Animated Film Festival in June.
+Laura worked closely with the Director, Art Director and VFX Superviser to create a film that evoked the feel, and the cinematography of an 80’s live-action film, within a claymation world.
+Chuck Steel premiered at Annecy International Animated Film Festival in June 2018.

-In 2017 Laura joined BAFTA as a full film voting member.
+In 2017 Laura joined BAFTA as a full member.

 When Laura was 7 years old she went to a Halloween party dressed as a camera, she has been looking through a lens ever since …